SSC CGL 2026 Notification Out for 12,256 posts: Check Application dates, eligibility criteria and syllabus

 SSC CGL Age Relaxation

-Candidates belonging to the reserved categories can make use of the benefits of age relaxation as per the rules of the Government of India.
+Age relaxation is provided to candidates from reserved categories as per the rules set by the Government of India.

 Here is the category-wise age relaxation provided to each category: